Dev-Craig44/HTML2/README.md

 - **visibility: hidden**: Hides the element but it still takes up space in the layout.
 - **display: none**: Completely removes the element from the layout, and it does not take up any space.

+### Media Queries

+Media queries allow you to apply different styles based on the characteristics of the device or viewport, such as its width, height, resolution, or orientation.

+#### Responsive Design

+- Desktop first approach: Start with styles for larger screens and use media queries to adjust for smaller screens.
+- Mobile first approach: Start with styles for smaller screens and use media queries to enhance for larger. **Majority of developers prefer this approach.**

+#### Devtools tip

+- You can simulate different device screen sizes using Chrome DevTools by pressin option + command + I (Mac) or control + shift + I (Windows), then clicking the device toolbar icon (phone/tablet) in the top-left corner of DevTools.